 - This is the area where you can include information about how your pattern is written and read and how the project is constructed.
 For instance, anything between ** indicates repeating, anything between means working in the same stitch, is the item worked in the round without turning, and any other important things to note.

 - List all the tools and materials the crocheter will need to complete the project.
 Include the yarn weight, type, and the amount in yards.
 If you’d prefer to write how many skeins you used, be sure to include the exact brand name of the yarn used.
+A reference to yarn weights can be found at Craft Yarn Council.
 Include the hook size, in metric, used in the pattern.
 Alphabetic and non-metric number sizes used in the U.S. and elsewhere are not standard from manufacturer to manufacturer or region to region, which means that there can be variation between the actual sizes of hooks bearing the same designation.
-The metric size of a hook, given in millimeters, is not variable.
+The metric size of a hook, given in millimeters, is not a variable.
 List any other items the crocheter will need to finish the project, such as buttons, zippers, stuffing, etc. Indicate how many and sizes of the items needed.

 - Gauge information is crucial to include.
 Even if you don’t think the exact finished size of your design is important, you must include information about gauge.
 This will give your crocheter the ability to make the item the same exact size as the one in the pattern, if they adjust, based on their tension, to match the gauge given.
 As a crocheter, the only way to ensure that your project is the same size as the designer’s is to make a gauge swatch before you start and adjust accordingly.